-Our video editor provides access to thousands of stock audio and video files from StoryBlocks that you can use in your projects.
+Our video editor provides access to thousands of stock audio and footage files from StoryBlocks that you can use in your videos.
 Once you've exported a video that contains these stock files and paid for them through one of our subscription plans, you have the right to use the resulting video for commercial or non-commercial purposes and share it freely on social media and other platforms – this content is cleared for use!

 You may not, however, redistribute the individual underlying stock files, use them in other editing programs, share, or sell them - see Appendix 1 on our Terms and Conditions page to read the full StoryBlocks End User License Agreement.

 Unfortunately, in rare cases an incorrect copyright claim on an audio track or video clip can lead to a video being blocked on Instagram, Facebook or YouTube.

 Here are some ways to solve this, depending on your situation:

 1. If you receive a warning before posting the video